HYKINGDOM/java-tutorial/spring-boot-project-async/README.en.md

 ! [enter picture description] (https://images.gitee.com/uploads/images/2019/1226/093023 "screenshot.
 PNG")

-####Possible requirements for concurrent scenarios -- callbacks for each execution result
+####Possible requirements for concurrent scenarios -- callbacks for each execution handlerResult

 Traditional future and completeablefuture can complete task choreography to some extent, and transfer the results to the next task.
 For example, completabilefuture has the then method, but it can't do the callback for each execution unit.
-For example, if the execution of a is successful, followed by B, I hope that a will have a callback result after the execution, so that I can monitor the current execution status, or log something.
+For example, if the execution of a is successful, followed by B, I hope that a will have a callback handlerResult after the execution, so that I can monitor the current execution status, or log something.
 Failed, I can also record an exception information or something.